pioneers/PiElectrical/README.md

 ### Initial Setup of PiElectrical repo on your computer

 1. Copy the URL for pioneers/PiElectrical to your clipboard: (Or here: https://github.com/pioneers/PiElectrical.git)
-2. In Terminal (Mac, GNU/Linux) or Git Bash (windows), navigate to your working directory (that is, the directory that you want to keep PiElectrical in.)
+2. In Terminal (Mac, GNU/Linux) or Git Bash (windows), navigate to your working directory (the directory that you want to keep PiElectrical in.)
 3. Clone PiElectrical by running this command: `git clone https://github.com/pioneers/PiElectrical.git`

 ### Installation of KiCad on your computer